 Team members should each place their personal locks on the lockout box.

 Maintain line of sight

-Whenever feasible, it is best practice for the load driver to be out of the vehicle to assist or observe personnel who are working in the crush zone.
-The load driver should make sure they remain in the person's line of sight.
-This is a good practice to follow during axle unpinning or pinning for steerable turns.
+Whenever feasible, the load driver should be out of the vehicle to assist or observe personnel who are working in the crush zone, remaining within their line of sight.